-Cork City’s designated casual trading area is located on Cornmarket Street/ Kyle Street.
-This outdoor market is known as the Coal Quay Market and operates currently from Monday to Saturday.
+Cork City’s designated casual trading area is located on Cornmarket Street / Kyle Street.
+This outdoor market is known as the Coal Quay Market and operates on a Saturday.
 There is a waiting list for pitches for this market.
 There is also limited vehicular trading on the street.
 Licences will be allocated subject to strict criteria on quality, ensuring an adequate mix of products in the market, and subject to space and other restrictions.

 If you wish to apply to be considered for our waiting list, please complete the Designated Trading Area application form (CT1) and return to this office.
 Please do not send any payment with your application form.

 This would be considered ‘casual trading’ and falls under the remit of the Casual Trading Act 1995 and Cork City Council’s Casual trading bye-laws.
 Casual trading in the city is limited to the designated area only and other locations for special events only.
 It is an offence to trade from a mobile unit/van in any public road/ location in the city that is not designated for casual trading.

 Casual Trading involves “selling goods on the public road or at a place where the public has access as of right and any other place that is a Designated Casual Trading Area”.
 Under the Casual Trading Act 1995, anyone engaging in casual trading must hold a Casual Trading Licence and it is an offence under this Act to trade without a valid casual trading licence.

 You will need to complete a form to apply for a casual trading licence to trade in a Designated Trading Area.
 The Designated Trading Area application form is available here and once completed should be returned to Property Dept., Cork City Council or emailed to firstname.lastname@example.org